History of women in Puerto Rico: Cinema

 In the cinema industry Marquita Rivera was the first Puerto Rican actress to appear in a major Hollywood motion picture when she was cast in the 1947, film Road to Rio.
 Other women from Puerto Rico who have succeeded in the United States as actresses include Míriam Colón and Rita Moreno.
 Rosie Perez, whose parents were from Puerto Rico, has also had a successful career in the cinema industry.

-Miriam Colon is the founder of The Puerto Rican Traveling Theatre and recipient of an "Obie Award" for "Lifetime Achievement in the Theater."
-Colón debuted as an actress in "Peloteros" (Baseball Players), a film produced in Puerto Rico starring Ramón (Diplo) Rivero, in which she played the character of "Lolita."
+Miriam Colon is the founder of The Puerto Rican Traveling Theatre and recipient of an "Obie Award" for "Lifetime Achievement in the Theater".
+Colón debuted as an actress in Peloteros (Baseball Players), a film produced in Puerto Rico starring Ramón (Diplo) Rivero, in which she played the character Lolita.

 Rita Moreno played the role of "Anita" in the 1961, adaptation of Leonard Bernstein's and Stephen Sondheim's groundbreaking Broadway musical West Side Story.
 She is the first Latin woman to win an Oscar, an Emmy, a Grammy and a Tony.

 Rosie Perez, whose parents are from Aguadilla, Puerto Rico is an actress, community activist, talk show host, author, dancer, and choreographer.
 Her film breakthrough performance was her portrayal of Tina in Spike Lee's Do the Right Thing (1989), which she followed with White Men Can't Jump (1992).
 Among her many honors, she was nominated for the Academy Award for Best Supporting Actress for her performance in Fearless (1993) as well as three Emmy Awards for her work as a choreographer on In Living Color (1990–1994).
 Perez has also performed in stage plays on Broadway, such as The Ritz, Frankie and Johnny in the Clair de Lune, and Fish in the Dark.
 She was also a co-host on the ABC talk show The View during the series' 18th season.
 In 2020, she starred in the superhero film Birds of Prey, as comic book character Renee Montoya.

 Puerto Rican women in the cinema industry have expanded their horizons beyond the field of acting.
 Such is the case of Ivonne Belén who is a documentary movie director and producer.
 Belén's first experience of doing a documentary film was in 1992 when she was the Co-Producer and Art Director of "Rafael Hernández, Jibarito del Mundo".
 She then worked on two other documentaries, "Adome, la presencia Africana en Puerto Rico" (Adome, the African presence in Puerto Rico) (1992) and "Reseña de una Vida Util" (Review of a Useful Life) (1995).
 The experience gained from these documentaries inspired her to form her own film company called The Paradiso Film Company, in which she is the executive producer.
 In 1996, she produced, directed and wrote the screenplay for the documentary she titled "A Passion named Clara Lair".